Backhousia citriodora: Uses

+History

-Indigenous Australians have long used lemon myrtle, both in cuisine and as a healing plant.
+Aboriginal Australians have long used lemon myrtle, both in cuisine and as a healing plant.
 The oil has the highest citral purity; typically higher than lemongrass.
 It is also considered to have a "cleaner and sweeter" aroma than comparable sources of citral–lemongrass and Litsea cubeba.
+In 1888, Bertram first isolated the essential oil from B. citriodora.
+In 1925, it was found to be significantly germicidal, and it was later shown to be antimicrobial.

+In the 1940s, Tarax was the first company to use B. citriodora oil as a lemon flavouring during World War II.
+In 1989, B. citriodora was investigated as a potential leaf spice and commercial crop by Peter Hardwick, who commissioned the Wollongbar Agricultural Institute to analyse B. citriodora selections using gas chromatography.
+In 2001, a Standards for Oil of B. citriodora was established by The Essential Oils Unit, Wollongbar, and Standards Australia.

 Culinary

 Lemon myrtle is one of the well known bushfood flavours and is sometimes referred to as the "Queen of the lemon herbs".
 The leaf is often used as dried flakes, or in the form of an encapsulated flavour essence for enhanced shelf-life.
 It has a range of uses, such as lemon myrtle flakes in shortbread; flavouring in pasta; whole leaf with baked fish; infused in macadamia or vegetable oils; and made into tea, including tea blends.
 It can also be used as a lemon flavour replacement in milk-based foods, such as cheesecake, lemon flavoured ice-cream and sorbet without the curdling problem associated with lemon fruit acidity.

+Backhousia citriodora has two essential oil chemotypes.
+The citral chemotype is more prevalent and is cultivated in Australia for flavouring and essential oil.
+Citral as an isolate in steam distilled lemon myrtle oil is typically 90–98%, and oil yield 1–3% from fresh leaf.
+The citronellal chemotype is uncommon, and can be used as an insect repellent.
 The dried leaf has free radical scavenging ability.

 Antimicrobial

-Lemon myrtle essential oil possesses antimicrobial properties; however the undiluted essential oil is toxic to human cells in vitro.
+Lemon myrtle essential oil possesses antimicrobial properties; however, the undiluted essential oil is toxic to human cells in vitro.
 When diluted to approximately 1%, absorption through the skin and subsequent damage is thought to be minimal.
 Lemon myrtle oil has a high Rideal–Walker coefficient, a measure of antimicrobial potency.
-Use of lemon myrtle oil as a treatment for skin lesions caused by molluscum contagiosum virus (MCV), a disease affecting children and immuno-compromised patients, has been investigated.
+Use of lemon myrtle oil as a treatment for skin lesions caused by molluscum contagiosum virus (MCV), a disease typically affecting children and immuno-compromised patients, has been investigated.
 Nine of sixteen patients who were treated with 10% strength lemon myrtle oil showed a significant improvement, compared to none in the control group.
 A study in 2003 which investigated the effectiveness of different preparations of lemon myrtle against bacteria and fungi concluded that the plant had potential as an antiseptic or as a surface disinfectant, or as an anti-microbial food additive.
 The oil is a popular ingredient in health care and cleaning products, especially soaps, lotions, skin-whitening preparations and shampoos.